Visiting the 9/11 Memorial with Kids: Should You Do It and What You Need to Know

 You can also visit the 9/11 Tribute Center where you'll find a more detailed timeline.
 There are fairly intense images that show the burning Towers and rubble, and people covered in ash.
 This exhibit is probably the most powerful in terms of bringing the events to life and making them feel "real" for kids, but if you want to shield them from these images, skip the Tribute Center.
 There is also a video and a roomful of photos of people lost on September 11.

-The WTC Tribute Center is not part of the Memorial and costs $15 for people over age 12.
-Seniors, students and members of the military pay $10.
-The Tribute Center also offers guided walking tours or a 45-minute self-guided audio tour ($10) in multiple languages, which tells the story of 9/11 in first-person narratives.
-It's an incredibly poignant tour that really brings the whole thing to life, but one I think I will save for my kids until they are much older.
+The 9/11 Tribute Center is not part of the Memorial and costs $15 for adults and $5 for children ages 6-12.
+Seniors, students and members of the military pay $12.
+The Tribute Center also offers guided tours led by survivors and audio tours for an additional fee.
+They're incredibly poignant and really bring the whole thing to life, but I think I will save them for my kids until they are much older.